$\omega$-Regular Energy Problems: Implementation

+\begin{proof} In Algorithm~\ref{alg:modBF}, lines 9 and 10 ensure that the fixed point check in line 16 does not detect false positives.
+After setting an arbitrary state's energy to $b$, the algorithm iterates through the states in the loop in forward order.

+Consider w.l.o.g.\ the positive loop $\gamma = s_1\tto{w_1} s_2\tto{w_2}\dotsm \tto{w_{N-1}} s_N$ with $s_1 = s_N$.
+By Lemma~\ref{lem:positive_loops_reach_b} we know that there exists at least one state $s_j$ with $0\le j < N$ whose maximal energy equals $b$.
+Before the first energy propagating traversal of the loop we set the energy of $s_1$ to $b$.
+Two cases present themselves.
+If $j=0$, then energy is correctly propagated and we reach a fixed point after one traversal.
+In the second case, the energy attainable by $s_1$ is strictly smaller than $b$.
+Propagating from this energy level will over-approximate the energies reached by the states $s_0$ through $s_{j-1}$ on the loop, but only until state $s_j$ is reached which actually attains $b$.
+As energy is bounded, the energy levels of state $s_j$ and its successors $s_{j+1},\dotsc, s_N$ are correctly calculated.
+This means that after traversing the loop $s_j\tto{w_j} \dotsm \tto{w_{N-1}} s_{N} \tto{w_1} s_2\tto{w_2}\dotsm \tto{w_{j-1}} s_j$, all energy levels on the loop are correctly calculated and this is guaranteed to happen before traversing the original loop twice.

+The corresponding fixed point condition is detected by line 16 which will stop the iteration.
+Note that we actually need to check for \emph{changes} in the energy level on line 16, and not whether some state attained energy $b$, as we at this point cannot know whether this energy was reached due to over-approximation. \end{proof}

-The modified Bellman-Ford algorithm together with the loop handling algorithm are given in Alg.~\ref{alg:modBF}, where function \textsc{PumpLoop} does the loop handling described above.
-Note that this pseudocode is a simplification, as our implementation contains some further optimizations.
+Note that the pseudocode shown here is a simplification, as our implementation contains some further optimizations.
 Namely, we implement an early exit in \textsc{modBF} if we detect that a fixed point is reached, and we keep track of states which have seen an update to their energy, as this allows to perform certain operations selectively.